rishitgautam2025-sketch/aarogya-ai/README.md

 - 74% would trust AI to recommend a nearby doctor

 ## Competition
-Data Science Contest — Xpecto'26
+Data Science Contest, Xpecto'26
-IIT Mandi — Supported by Siemens
+IIT Mandi, Supported by Siemens
 Deadline: April 4, 2026